klayoutmatthias/nanoTAS/README.md

 A sample for the configuration file can be found in `config.py.sample`.
 Copy the file to "config.py" and edit it.
 For details see the comments inside this file.

 For the driver files, samples are provided in "drivers-examples".
-For

 ## Basic usage